aregsar/aregsarblog/blog/2019/how-to-setup-a-github-pages-blog-in-five-minutes/index.md

 I committed and pushed the file to the remote repository with the local master branch set up to track the remote master branch.

-I opened a bash terminal and typed the following:
+I opened a bash terminal, set the current directory to the root directory and typed the following:

 ```bash
 touch index.md